Inon SharonyTAU

 Teaching

-In spring semesters I was the lead lab instructor for the Computational Chemistry Laboratory, under Associate Professor Ephraim Eliav.
+In spring semesters since 2009, I was the lead lab instructor for the Computational Chemistry Laboratory, under Associate Professor Ephraim Eliav.

 My responsibilities included delivering frontal lectures to the entire class, leading interactive teaching sessions, instructing lab groups (as well as grading their preparatory exercises and final reports), personally evaluating students within my lab group, developing lab exercises, maintaining the lab manual, and composing and grading quiz questions.